Does anyone shop at Sears? Sales plunge again

 All of this gives Sears a little more time to figure out a way to get out of its financial mess -- even though customers continue to flee the stores.

 In fact, investors somewhat perversely liked the Sears news Thursday.
-The stock surged nearly 30% Thursday and wiped out all of its losses for the year in the process.
+The stock surged nearly 30% at one point Thursday and wiped out all of its losses for the year before pulling back.
+The stock was still up 10% in midday trading.

 Why?
 Sales, as lousy as they were, still topped Wall Street's forecasts.
 Sears also said that it trimmed its debt load a bit during the quarter and increased the amount of liquid assets on its balance sheet as well.